-The William Cullen Library is situated on the east campus of the University, in Braamfontein.
+The William Cullen Library is situated on the East campus of the University of the Witwatersrand, in Braamfontein, Johannesburg.

 William Cullen Library